 Take Central Harlem.
 The streets running east to west are all numbered (note that 125th Street is also Dr. Martin Luther King Jr. Boulevard).
-But it's the avenues here that can get a little tricky.
+But it's the avenues that can get a little tricky.

-Over the years, three in its heart have been renamed (some a few times), and visitors may find the lack of numbers—and epic names—confusing.
+Over the years, three in its center have been renamed (some a few times), and visitors may find the lack of numbers—and epic names—confusing.
 But it's not that hard.

-Adam Clayton Powell Jr Boulevard = Seventh Avenue
+Adam Clayton Powell Jr. Boulevard = Seventh Avenue

 Frederick Douglass Boulevard = Eighth Avenue